Credentials

 In your dashboard under the **Credentials** tab, you create a credential record and fill in the required fields.
 Secret values are masked after saving.

-3. **You bind it to a budget**
+3. **You bind it to an Agent Group**

 4. **Agent calls the tool**